 3. Set an inactive subscriber purging schedule.
 Depending on the capabilities of your email software, you may need to set up a schedule and purge your lists on a regular basis.
 Or, you may be able to set up an automated, continuous process.
 The method you use will depend mostly on your email infrastructure and email service provider.

 For instance, Rejoiner has a system for tracking subscriber behavior, and algorithmically sorting your subscriber base into cohorts, based on their behavior.
 The cohorts exhibiting the most negative engagement behavior can be proactively removed from your list.

 Or, you can use the cohorts to segment your list, and match your email content to subscriber behavior.
 In short, separating your subscriber base into distinct cohorts based on their engagement behavior gives you more granular control over your email program and enables you to respond to the implicit feedback you get from your subscribers.

 Did you find this post about sunsetting helpful?
 Sign up for more articles just like this one.

-Schedule a demo to discover how Rejoiner can help you keep your lists free of inactive subscribers.
+Book a call to discover how Rejoiner can help you keep your lists free of inactive subscribers.